2011 Stony Brook Seawolves football team: Buffalo

+Brown

 Recap: The Seawolves opened their 2011 home season against Brown in front 5,732 fans.
 After a slow start from both sides, the Seawolves’ Skiffington kicked for a 38-yard field goal to put Stony Brook ahead late in the 1st Quarter.
 The lead didn't last long as Brown stepped up their passing game with Alex Tounkara-Kone receiving a 38-yard pass from Kyle Newhall-Caballero to score the game's first touchdown, putting Brown ahead 7-3 by the end of the quarter.
 Stony Brook opened the second quarter with an 18-yard scoring run by Essington and a conversion by Skiffington to put the Seawolves ahead 10-7.
 Stony Brook's defense kept Brown scoreless through the quarter and held on to the lead entering halftime.
 In the third quarter, Stony Brook kept control of the offense and increased their lead with the help of Miguel Maysonet which rushed 26 yards to put the Seawolves ahead by 10.
 However, momentum switched in Brown's favor as they scored with a 46-yard reception by Tounkara-Kone to put Brown back into the game, 14-17.
 In the middle of the fourth quarter Stony Brook kicked for a field goal to make the game 20-14.
 As the game came close to an ending a late Brown rally and a series of personal penalties (two 15 yard penalties) concluded with a touchdown by Tellef Lundevall (conversion by Alexander Norocea) allowing Brown to regain a one-point lead (21-20).
 Stony Brook rushed the ball and made a 56-yard field goal which was replayed due to a time-out called by Brown.
 A second attempt came up empty as Brown took away the game by a score of 21-20, and took the four-year series 3-1.

 The Seawolves offense rushed for 246 yards (Maysonet-Jackolski pair rushed for a combined 227 yardage) against Brown's 28 and passed for a total of 78 yards against Brown's 292.
 Stony Brook allowed only a single turnover while Brown allowed a pair.
 The time of possession was fairly even throughout the game with a Stony Brook holding for 30:47 minutes.
 After the game, Coach Priore commented saying “If you're a good football team, those things don't happen to you, or the game isn't close enough where they become that much of an issue in the game” and added "The problem was, it happened in a one-score game…at the end of the day, those things happen to all teams".
-Stony Brook fell to 0-3 after week three while Brown won its first game of the season.Series: Brown Bears leads 1 - 3.
-Stony Brook will not play Brown in the 2012 season.
+Stony Brook fell to 0-3 after week three while Brown won its first game of the season.